JohnnyHuang0515/project_gutenberg/README.md

 # Project Gutenberg Chinese Book Crawler 📚

-This project automatically crawls Chinese books from Project Gutenberg and saves them as plain text files (.txt).
-A total of 354 books are fetched (the actual number may vary depending on website updates).
+This project automatically crawls Chinese-language books from [Project Gutenberg](https://www.gutenberg.org/browse/languages/zh) and saves them as plain text files (`.txt`).
+A total of `354` books are collected (actual number may vary depending on site updates).

 ---

 ## 📦 Required Packages

-Before running the script, please install the following packages using either `pip` or `conda`:
+Before running the script, please make sure the following packages are installed.
+You can use either `pip` or `conda`:

 | Package Name     | Version | Installation Command                     |
 |------------------|--------------|-----------------------------------|